eggmasonvalue/Market-Cycle-Tracker-India/README.md

 It supports interactive selection of index group, index, date range, and metrics (PB, PE, Dividend Yield, Close Price, ROE).
 Turnover is displayed as a volume bar at the bottom of the chart.

-## Features

-- Interactive sidebar for selecting index group, index, date range, and metrics
-- Plots up to five metrics on separate y-axes
-- Plots turnover as a bar chart at the bottom
-- Fetches data directly from NSE APIs

 ## Value prop
 - ROE plot
 - Plot all metrics in a single graph including turnover